HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 ## Summary
 This RFC proposes a solution to allow processing of datasets that span multiple bundles.
 It addresses the general problem that the current DCP data model contains no representation of data set grouping and version-completeness beyond that of individual data bundles.
 The current DCP model is restricted in that all data processing can be a one-to-one linear sequence of steps deriving one bundle from another.

 However, there are use cases where a given processing step can require input from multiple input bundles, resulting in a directed acyclic graph (DAG) rather than a linear graph.
 The relevant DAG sub-graph must be defined and all of its associated data available to correctly initiate processing.
-A notion and implemented representation of data completeness is required to support DAG processing.
+A notion and implemented representation of data completeness are required to support DAG processing.

 This RFC defines a general mechanism for grouping bundles, here called *data groups*.
 By providing a general method for grouping bundles, this proposal provides a mechanism for addressing various tasks that cross bundle boundaries.
-This has impact on analysis, pipelines, algorithmic complexity of data processing, data consistency, and data set quality control.
-The current bundle grouping, described in detail here, is a submission to a project.
+This has an impact on analysis, pipelines, algorithmic complexity of data processing, data consistency, and data set quality control.
+The current bundle grouping, described in detail here, is a submission to a project from external producers or analysis .
 However, the concept generalizes in a manner that other groupings can be defined to accommodate future needs.

 ## Author(s)
 - [Nick Barkas](mailto:barkasn@broadinstitute.org)